 After wondering if they’re covered for an accident, the next thing most car accident victims inquire about is whether or not their insurance rates are going to increase.
 This is because car insurance premiums are largely based on a person’s driving record.
 Due to this, when someone is not at fault for the accident, their auto insurance rates are not likely to increase.

 However, when a person is at fault for an accident, they should expect to see their insurance rates increase.
-In fact, one consumer insurance website states that in Kentucky, a person’s insurance rates will in insurance rates will in insurance rates will in insurance rates will in insurance rates will in insurance rates will increase by an average of 19 percent if they were at fault for an accident.
+In fact, one consumer insurance website states that in Kentucky, a person’s insurance rates will increase by an average of 19 percent if they were at fault for an accident.
 When asking the insurance company this, it’s important that drivers never admit fault.
 Instead, they should ask if their rates will increase if they are found at fault for the accident.
 Admitting fault is detrimental to your claim and it makes your injury professional’s job much more difficult.

 3. Who Will Pay All of These Medical Bills?